Indusri-r/Plant-Type-Classification/README.md

 * ML Classification Web App using Flask

 This Flask web application allows users to make predictions using multiple machine learning models trained on a CSV dataset.
-It supports form-based input, REST API requests, and batch predictions from CSV uploads.
+It supports form-based input, REST API requests, and batch predictions from CSV uploads .

 # Features